IgnysLtd/LVGL-SDL2-Simulator/README.md

 ## Build the Project

-Commands from the base directory of the project
+Commands from the base directory of the project executed in order

 - `mkdir build`
 - `mkdir bin`